Sean O'Hagan

-Background
+Life and career

-Sean O'Hagan was born in England to Irish parents, moving to Cork as a teenager.
+O'Hagan was born in England to Irish parents, moving to Cork as a teenager.

-Career
+He is a founding member of the Irish indie band Microdisney, alongside Cathal Coughlan; the band initially formed in Cork but was based in London from 1982 until their split in 1988.

-O'Hagan is a founding member of the Irish indie band Microdisney, alongside Cathal Coughlan; the band initially formed in Cork but was based in London from 1982 until their split in 1988.
 He released a solo album titled High Llamas in 1990, which would become the name of a band he subsequently formed.
 The High Llamas were influenced by the Beach Boys, Ennio Morricone, Antonio Carlos Jobim and avant-garde electronica.
 He has also collaborated extensively with Stereolab, he was an official member from 1993 to 1994, and is credited as a guest musician on later releases.

-In 1996, O'Hagan collaborated with Tim Gane as Turn On, releasing an album of the same name on Drag City Records.
+In 1996, O'Hagan collaborated with Tim Gane of Stereolab as Turn On, releasing an album of the same name on Drag City Records.
 They also worked together on the soundtrack to the film La Vie d'Artiste.

 On 27 November 2017, it was announced that O'Hagan and Coughlan would reform Microdisney for a one-off concert in the National Concert Hall, Dublin on 2 June 2018.
 The concert sold out, and was followed by gigs in Cork and London.
-Coughlan passed away in 2022.
+Coughlan died in 2022.